 “Two bills are before Congress for the admission of Western Virginia as a state into the Union.”

 Influence of Mothers, page 6

 “Love as we may other women, there stands first and ineffaceable the love of ‘mother;’ gaze as we may on other faces, our mother’s face is still the fairest; bend as we shall to other influence, still overall silent but mighty, reaching to us from long gone years, is a mother’s influence.
-In upon scenes of sin and sham and license come that pure, that holy, that ever-loving presence.”
+In scenes of sin and shame and license come that pure, that holy, that ever-loving presence.”

 The Power of Music by Augusta B. Garrett, page 6